Micro-Program in Climate Change

 The basic entry requirement will be an undergraduate degree in any field from a recognized university with at least a B standing in the final two years of study.
 There are no specific pre-requisites, but students will need to be comfortable with basic mathematical and scientific concepts.

-The admission deadline for the Winter 2019 session is Monday, October 1, 2018 at 4:00 pm.
-All application materials should be sent in hard copy to Jean Porter at email@example.com.
-Questions about the program can be directed to Dr. Matthew Peros at firstname.lastname@example.org.
+The admission deadline for the Winter 2020 session is August 30, 2019 at 4:00 PM.
+All application materials and questions about the program can be sent to Ms. Jean Porter at firstname.lastname@example.org.